#303: Python for Astronomy with Dr. Becky Transcript

 15:00 virtual machines, develop, deploy and scale your modern applications faster and easier.
 Whether you're developing a personal project or managing large workloads you deserve simple, affordable and accessible cloud computing solutions.
 As listeners of talk Python to me, you'll get a $100 free credit.
 You can find all the details at 'talk python.fm/linode'.
 'Linode' has data centers around the world with the same simple and consistent pricing. regardless of location, just choose the data center that's nearest to your users, you also receive 24/7, 365 human support with no tears or handoffs, regardless of your plan size.
 You can choose shared and dedicated compute instances.
 Or you can use your $100 in credit on s3, compatible object storage, managed Kubernetes, clusters, and more.
 If it runs on Linux, it runs on the node, visit talk python.fm/linode.
 Or click the link in your show notes.
 Then click that create free account button to get started.

 15:58 The next question I always ask my guests after introductions what they do day to day, but I kind of want to anchor our conversation around your YouTube channel on these cool videos you put out there.
 So not only do you have an answer for that you have an incredible video video together.
 So yeah, an 18 minute video you put together a day in the life of a Oxford astrophysicist.
 And basically, it's like a time lapse with commentary, right?
 Maybe you want to just talk about, you know, summarize that video for people?
 Yeah, sure.
 Okay, today I get asked this question so much like, what do you actually do?
 And I just figured the easiest way was to show people so I show people everything from you know, leaving my house and getting on the train to arriving at the office and lunch and all the things in between kind of thing.
 So there's a mixture of you know, me doing everyday things like checking emails.
 So it was part of it communication between your colleagues to say, oh, I've got this new result.
 I've got new this new plot.
 Oh, can you read my paper?
 That's cool.
 Checking all the new research that's been published.
 Sorry, you literally have like the time lapse of say you at your desk and you're like, Oh, that's on the screen.
 I must have been doing this right now.
-Oh, no, I'm doing this something in Jupiter.
+Oh, no, I'm doing this something in Jupyter.
 And now I'm after this.
 Yeah, exactly.
-So there's bits of me working with with Jupiter.
+So there's bits of me working with with Jupyter.
 And definitely like do I was doing a little test of hypothesis because I had some new data that came in, I then went to a talk that was given by a visit to the to the department who was one of the leads in the event horizon telescope that made that picture of the black hole, the orange donut as people call it.
 That was such huge news.
 A couple was that last year?
 Yeah, before 2019.
 That's crazy.
 Yeah.
 2019.
 But yeah, so that was really cool to show people that that, you know, that's part of our day, we you know, go to talks and listen to people present the science.
 And then also, you know, I happen to be on the radio that day, I picked a very exciting day

 17:40 to glamours, like, Oh, this person is probably gonna win the Nobel Prize.
 And here I'm on the BBC for a while back to lunch, there was just lots of bits in my day that were and then also, like, we have a big what we call a journal club, where we bring a research paper that's been published that week, and we go through it in our research group and talk about it, to find out, you know, how it fits in with our research, that kind of thing and what it means and I get a lot of my ideas from videos from those kind of journal clubs as well, because I'm like, you know, we talked about it as colleagues, and then I'll make a video on it to sort of say, Well, this is what we found cool.
 This month kind of thing.
 It just showcases the whole day.
 But then also a little bit is why it's an Oxford astrophysicist because it's also like, we also took the speaker to college dinner, which is like a very fancy dinner in the nice room.
 We all got dressed up and had drinks and stuff like that is like very Oxford .
 Yeah.
 And it showcases that side of it.
 Because that like, you know, networking side of things.
 So there's there's code in there.
 This is a talk.
 There's lunch.
 This is dinner.
 There's everything.
 So yeah, actually, yeah, yeah, it's usually a great.
 So one question, I guess one quick medic question.
 And then one other question.
 So how did you film this?
 Like, is it just eight hours or 12 hours of full on high res video or it wasn't high res was on my old iPhones, it was like 720 P. So it wasn't that high res.
 I think it was, yeah, I cleaned my phone basically, of pretty much every picture and video can back it up.
 And then literally just carried it around my little gorilla pod all day, plunked it on the desk, and then like took it with me wherever I went.
 And I would stop it sort of if I was like leaving the room, I would sort of set a new file going.
 So I didn't like break anything.
 And it was like permanently plugged into like a charging block as well.
 It was like an old phone running off battery constantly.
 I just took it everywhere.
 And I felt stupid doing it.
 Very well be like Hi.
 Yeah, sorry.
 I'm filming.